Iretha/data-structures-and-algorithms/docs/big-O-notation.md

 ## Complexity types:
 ### Constant Time - O(1) : Random Access (By Index)
 The fastest one.
-It always takes a constant time to do something, regardless the the number of the elements in the collection.
+It always takes a constant time to do something, regardless the number of the elements in the collection.

 I.e. To access to element in an array by it's index.